 Concept of event-driven architecture

-Event-driven architecture is an architecture model in which communication between the various application components is event-based.
-This means that each component reacts to events as they occur, rather than following a predetermined flow of control.
+Event-driven architecture is an architectural pattern in which communication between different application components is event-based.
+This means that each component reacts to events that occur, instead of following a predetermined flow of control.

-One of the main advantages of event-driven architecture is that it enables the creation of more interactive and responsive applications.
-In addition, event-driven architecture favors modularity and flexibility. decentralizationsince each application component can operate independently.
+One of the main advantages of event-driven architecture is that it allows for more interactive and responsive applications.
+In addition, event-driven architecture promotes modularity and decentralization, since each component of the application can operate independently.

 Layered architecture